I am an American citizen. How may I apply for a Fulbright grant to teach, study, or conduct research in Greece?

 How can I find housing?

-The Foundation will provide you with addresses of realtors and agents who can help you find housing.
-Grantees are also advised to check the classified ads of online Greek newspapers and when possible also request the assistance of their hosts.
+The Foundation provides information to help you find housing.
+Grantees are also advised when possible also request the assistance of their hosts.
 We do not recommend that you rent an apartment before you get to see it firsthand.

 How can I find out about cultural events, entertainment, and other activities where I will be living?